pauldijou/elm-kernel-helpers/README.md

 ## Usage

+**Warning** This package is not published in the official Elm registry since it contains Kernel / Native code.
+You can still install it using [elm-github-install](https://github.com/gdotdesign/elm-github-install) or [elm-proper-install](https://github.com/eeue56/elm-proper-install).

 1. Add `pauldijou/elm-kernel-helpers` as a dependency inside your `elm-package.json`
-2. Add `import Native.Kernel.Helpers` inside your main file to include the JavaScript helpers
+2. Add `import Native.Kernel.Helpers` inside modules with Kernel / Native code needing them
 3. Import the helpers inside your native using `var helpers = _pauldijou$elm_kernel_helpers$Native_Kernel_Helpers`
 4. Enjoy all the following helpers...